Important Disclosures: Awards Granted to Crestwood Advisors Group, LLC & Professionals Employed at Crestwood Advisors Group, LLC (“the Firm”):

 Financial Advisor’s 2020 Top 50 Fastest-Growing Firms (Firm Acknowledgement 2020): FA’s RIA survey is a ranking based on assets under management at year end of independent RIA firms that file their own ADV with the SEC.
 FA’s RIA ranking orders firms from largest to smallest, based on AUM reported to us by firms that voluntarily complete and submit FA’s survey by our deadline.
 FA verifies AUM by reviewing ADV forms.
 To be eligible for the ranking, firms must be independent registered investment advisors and file their own ADV statement with the SEC and provide financial planning and related services to individual clients.
 Firms must have at least $300 million in assets under management as of December 31, 2019.

-Financial Advisor Magazine as one of the top Registered Investment Advisors (Firm Acknowledgement 2022): The ranking was based on 2021 year end discretionary and non-discretionary AUM reported on the Firm ADV.
-To be eligible for the ranking, firms must be independent registered investment advisors and file their own ADV statement with the SEC, and provide financial planning and related services to individual clients.
+Financial Advisor Magazine RIA Ranking (Firm Acknowledgement 2022, 2023): The ranking was based on 2022-year end discretionary and non-discretionary AUM reported on the Firm ADV.
+To be eligible for the ranking, firms must be independent registered investment advisors and file their own ADV statement with the SEC and provide financial planning and related services to individual clients.
 Firms must have at least $50 million in assets under management as of December 31, 2021.
 Corporate RIA firms and investment advisor representatives (IARs) were not eligible for this survey.
 The list was segmented by asset categories: 1) $1 billion and over; 2) $500 million to <$1billion; 3) $250 million to <$500 million; 4) $150 million to <$250 million; and 5) $50 million to <$150 million.
-Within each of the asset category segments, firms were ranked by 2021 year end discretionary and non-discretionary AUM.
-The comprehensive list consisted of 534 firms.
+Within each of the asset category segments, firms were ranked by 2022-year end discretionary and non-discretionary AUM.
+The comprehensive list consisted of 521 firms.

 WealthManagement.com’s RIA Edge 100 List (2023): Qualifying firms were limited to those that provide financial planning services, have high-net-worth individuals as more than half of their client base and manage at least $250 million in assets as of June 30, 2022.
 RIA Edge 100 firms exemplify the most impressive growth rates combined with the best client ratios and CFP certifications, according to WealthManagement.com.